Somewhere out there, someone is probably trying to invent a device that lets people taste and smell restaurant websites.

 - Create an account.
 Sign up for the plan that works for you, find a domain, and pick a template.
 There are loads to choose from.

 - Start customizing.
 Adjust colors, text, typography, and images.
-Although you’re starting with a template, Zyro lets you totally perfect your site.
+Although you’re starting with a template, Zyro lets you customize it until you’re left with the perfect website.

 - Add content and go.
-With your menu and all of those service functions in place, you’re ready to hit publish.
+With your menus and all of those service functions in place, you’re ready to hit publish.